13 Best Tips to Sell A House on a Busy Street

 Most important, price your home appropriately based on the location, the market value and the attributes of the house.
 Take the right steps and follow our tips.
 Your realtor can survey your home to prepare recommendations regarding if you need to do any upgrades.
 The agent will evaluate the homes near yours, and he will provide you with a list of things home buyers are expecting when they are looking to purchase their dream home.
 Be patient, and your home will sell.

-Here are 13 time tested home selling tips for a house on a busy street:
+Here are 13 time tested home selling tips on a busy road:

 - Prepare yourself before selling